zazaho/SimImg/README.md

-In my experience, for the purpose of detecting the most interesting similar holiday pictures the "Gradient (horizontal)" algorithm can be useful but the "HSV (5 regions)" in the Colours Conditions gives the best results.
+In my experience, for the purpose of detecting the most interesting similar holiday pictures the "Gradient (horizontal)" algorithm can be useful but the "HSV (5 regions)" in the Colours Distance gives the best results.

-The other conditions should be considered optional to further limit the shown matches.
+The other filters should be considered optional to further limit the shown matches.

 Some of the calculations can be time-consuming and Simimg tries to be clever about not recalculating.
 It will store the calculated values in